 Method 6: Change the energy option from Balanced to High Efficiency

-This change in power settings seems to have been effective for some users who have experienced 100% disk usage on Windows 10.
+This change in power settings seems to have been useful for some users who have experienced 100% disk usage on Windows 10.

 Use this process:

-- Select the High-performance option from the drop-down box and make sure all package settings are set to their defaults.
+- Select the High-performance option from the drop-down box and ensure all package settings are set to their defaults.

 Method 7: Temporarily turn off your antivirus software